FreeBSD's base DHCP dhclient client does not support acquiring an IPv6 IP address via DHCP.

 /sbin/dhclient "$@" /usr/local/sbin/dhclient -6 -nw "$@"

-/usr/local/etc/dhclient.conf.
-It is installed with isc-dhcp44-client but is an exact copy of
+dhclient.conf file that is installed with isc-dhcp44-client is an exact copy of

 dhclient.conf.example.
-Furthermore this example is just that, an "example" that should not be used when invoking ISC's dhclient on a live system.
-Once deleted, create and edit a new
+The example configuration should not be used when invoking ISC's dhclient on a live system.

 /usr/local/etc/dhclient.conf with the following configuration: